 Yarn that is perfect for Chevron Crochet Blankets

-This colorful chevron blanket consists of 7 different colors, color blocked in a unique chevron pattern worked in the back loops only.
-Crocheting into the back loops of a stitch creates an awesome ridged look and gives projects a great texture.
+This colorful chevron blanket consists of 7 different colors; color blocked in a unique chevron pattern worked in the back loops only.
+Crocheting into the back loops of a stitch creates an excellent ridged look and gives projects a great texture.
 It’s always fun to be a little different!
 I used my favorite yarn, Lion Brand Vanna’s Choice for this project, but any worsted weight yarn would work!

 Click the images or links below to check out this yarn.

 Shop Lionbrand.com to find these Vanna’s Choice Blanket colors!